 Returns an IUnknown interface from a managed object.

-You can also use this method on a managed object to obtain an interface pointer to the COM callable wrapper for the object.
-For additional information, see COM Callable Wrapper.
+You can also use this method on a managed object to obtain an interface pointer to the COM Callable Wrapper for the object.

 The following example demonstrates how to retrieve an IUnknown interface for a managed object using the method.

 Imports System.Runtime.InteropServices Module Program Sub Run() ' Dim an Integer object Dim IntegerObject As Integer = 1 ' Dim a pointer Dim pointer As IntPtr Console.WriteLine("Calling Marshal.GetIUnknownForObject...") ' Get the IUnKnown pointer for the Integer object pointer = Marshal.GetIUnknownForObject(IntegerObject) Console.WriteLine("Calling Marshal.Release...") ' Always call Marshal.Release to decrement the reference count.
 Marshal.Release(pointer) End Sub Sub Main(ByVal args() As String) Run() End Sub End Module

 requires full trust for the immediate caller.
 This member cannot be used by partially trusted or transparent code.